Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

 \abstract{We discuss quantum systems of large system size $N$, in particular the $N\rightarrow\infty$ limit (thermodynamic limit).
 We call them the quantum many-body systems.
 We ask about the physical properties of these quantum many-body systems in the thermodynamic limit.
-Our main focus will be the entanglement properties of many-body systems.
-We introduce the entanglement area law and the topological entanglement entropy.
+Our main focus in this chapter will be many-body systems with an energy gap and the entanglement properties of their ground states.
+We introduce the entanglement area law and its constant correction -- the topological entanglement entropy.
 We discuss the information-theoretic meaning of topological entanglement entropy, and generalize it to construct a `universal entanglement detector', whose values on the gapped ground states provide non-trivial information of the system.}